yobazy/MyFinance/issues_checks.md

 [x] Remove debug current categories
 [x] uncategorized transactions still show even if category assigned [] when bulk categorizing the number shows only the count on the current page, the notification shows the true number.
-[] Manage categories
 [] Once some transactions are cat the page does not populate with more [] the View All button just loads the paginated thing, instead we should have the total transactions ...
-[] bulk edit dialog popup only accounts for transactions on the page, rather than all transactions [] Uncat menu, category selection should be alphebatizes [] top 3 of category selection should be most common categories [] old databases are removed when
+[] bulk edit dialog popup only accounts for transactions on the page, rather than all transactions [] Uncat menu, category selection should be alphebatizes [x] old databases are removed when

 Checks:
 [x] Amex populates right